 Oh but it is … I sent my two best friends from highschool the article from the Huffington Post …This Is What No One Tells Women About What Happens To Your Body In Your 40s HuffPost: https://apple.news/AsDcbZ9oXRpWKdPrbhXGKyA

 here’s the text exchange that followed (Sandy is one of our moms ;)).

 “Well that was depressing!
 I have had corneal abrasions and found out I have chronic dry eye and probably an autoimmune disease.
-It is causing my eyelid to tear my cornea when I open my eyes in the morning.
 I went to another eye doctor today and she said I also have cataracts.
-Say what?!
+What?!
 She said this is all positive, you aren’t going blind. 😂 I am not complaining … your back stuff sounds much worse, and I have a friend that is 51 and needs jaw replacement surgery!
 But I WILL complain that being 50 sucks!
 And we were not warned appropriately!!
 Thank goodness for wine & friends.”